john-paul-keenan/kong/README.md

 `http POST :8001/services/ip/routes paths:='["/t/.*"]'`<br />
 <cite>Note the `/.*` this is regext that will accept any value</cite>

-This will route any call made to the Kong node's root.
-In this case, that is localhost:8000/<anything> or localhost:9000/<anything>
+This will route any call made to the Kong node's root /t.
+In this case, that is localhost:8000/t/<anything> or localhost:9000/t/<anything>

 Let's test both nodes:<br />
 `http :8000/`<br />